LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ## Description

-NASA's Power of 10 is a very powerful and strict rule set tailored to developing safety critical software.
+NASA's Power of 10 is a very powerful guideline with 10 simple rules tailored to developing safety critical software.
-This is software where people's lives, equipment, or the environment is at risk.
+This is software where failure can risk harm to people or the environment, or where equipment serves a vital role that can't be lost.
+However, nothing says these rules can not apply to less extreme scenarios.
+In a broad sense, it is software where people depend on correct implementation to avoid catastrophe.
-This has not stopped TigerBeetle using these rules for online transaction processing for businesses.
+One example, is TigerBeetle using these rules for online transaction processing for businesses.
-In a broad sense, it's software where people's lives depend on correct implementation.
+Businesses may not be considered saftey critical, but they have business critical components that must stay operable to avoid heavy loses.
+For these cases that require a focus on secure programming, NASA's Power of 10 is fantastic guideline.
+However, one big caveat is that NASA's Power of 10 is **NOT** all encompassing on secure programming.
+Its purpose is to act as 10 simple, memorable, and effective guidelines to help in creating reliable and robust code.
+These rules do not go over how to avoid vulnerabilities or other best practices which is why you should read security standards for your language.
-Keep in mind as you read that these rules focus on **safety critical C Code**.
+Speaking of languages, keep in mind that these guidelines focus on **safety critical C Code**.
-This means that some of NASA's reasoning relates to the woes of C and how to make C safer.
+This means some of NASA's justification relates to the woes of C and how to make C safer.
 This results in people hardening their mind to these rules, but I believe people should not.
+NASA has their requirements because failure results in a lost rover, but you're requirements may not be as strict.
+In the general case these should be treated as guidance rather than strict adherence.
+Some rules apply to C-like languages while other rules are simply good practices to have for any language.
-I feel it is important to read NASA's power of 10 as it changes your mind to be more defensive.
+So despite this one catch, I feel it is important to read NASA's power of 10 for the fact it alters your mind to be more defensive and considerate on how you program.
-Not every situation is safety critical or uses a C like language.
-In most situations this should be treated as guidelines to follow rather than strict adherence.

-Below is my interpretation for NASA's rules.
+Below is my commentary along with NASA's rationale.
-Even if the rules are meant for saftey critical C, I want to see how applicable they are to general coding and other languages.
-For example, the rule about the HEAP may not be practical to everyone, but understanding why it is banned helps you minimize it's usage.
-Other than your language, implementation of the rules depends on your team's beliefs.
-If you have a team like TigerBeetle that's enthusiastic about implementing NASA's power of 10 that's great.
-If your team just wants to get the web app pushed maybe not.
-If the team is yourself making a little personal project it would depend on what constraints you have.
+Due to the fact that these guidelines are not meant to explain every little detail I wanted to provide a little more detail.
+Commentary about why I think the rule is banned, some counter points, and what it means for a general programmer.
+I wanted to expand on NASA's reasoning to hopefully provide a better understanding for myself and others.
+Since the rules have a focus on C my expansion will naturally gravitate to C, but not always.

-I recommend you read the sources to see NASA's reasoning.
+I recommend that you read the sources to gain more incite into NASA's reasoning.
 For example, a lot relates to static analysis.
-The NASA power of 10 doc that most people see is a good document, but misses some details provided in the JPL C Standard and MISRA C documents.
+The NASA power of 10 doc that most people see is a good document, but it is a little out of date.
+The JPL C Coding Standard comes after the Power of 10 document and refines some of the original rules.
-I would heavily suggest you read the documents in sources.
+Once again, I would heavily suggest you read the documents provided in sources.

-## Note For Other Languages

-I understand that this rule set is focused on C.
-For example, the more C focused rules like HEAP usage, the preprocessor, and pointers can't apply to all languages.
-Weakly typed and some OOP languages abstract away the HEAP taking away some control.
-Some languages abstract away pointers into objects or arrays.
-Some preprocessors amount to just import statements.
-There is also a rule about compiling with max pedantic-ness which depends on your compiler.
-Every language is different, so you should read security standards for your language.
-For C there is SEI CERT, and web development has OWASP.
-You may not be able to implement every rule, but some of NASA's rules relate to readability and defensive coding which any language can implement.

 ## The Rules